IBM/aspera-cli/docs/README.erb.md

 {"archived":false,"exclude_dropbox_packages":true,"has_content":true,"received":true}
 ```

 To list packages in a shared inbox, the query has to be specified with withe the shared inbox by name or its identifier.
-Additionnal parameters can be specified, as supported by the API (to find out available filters, consult the API definition, or use the web interface in developer mode).
+Additional parameters can be specified, as supported by the API (to find out available filters, consult the API definition, or use the web interface in developer mode).
 The current workspace is added unless specified in the query.

 Using shared inbox name: